-A decision on the TAC for 2012 is required at CCSBT 18.
+However, a decision on the TAC for 2012 might be required at this meeting.
 The Resolution on the Total Allowable Catch and Future Management of Southern Bluefin Tuna that was adopted at CCSBT 16 (see Attachment B) stated that "The MP should be implemented in 2011 and be the basis for TAC setting for 2012 and beyond".
-However, at SFMWG 2 (April 2010) and subsequently, Australia has advised that its fishing season commences only 6 weeks after the Annual Commission meeting and that for operational reasons, it requires a one year time lag for implementation of TAC changes.
-In case an MP with a one year lag is agreed for implementation in 2011:
+Unless the resolution is amended, this means that no discussion of the TAC for 2012 should be required at CCSBT 17.
+However, at SFMWG 2, Australia advised that its fishing season commences only 6 weeks after the Annual Commission meeting and that for operational reasons, it required a one year time lag for implementation of TAC changes.
+If the Extended Commission decides to implement a 1 year time lag from the date of implementation of the MP, it means that the TAC for 2012 would need to be decided at CCSBT 17.
+For this situation, the ESC recommended that "If the Management Procedure (MP) is implemented in 2011 with a 1-year lag, the ESC recommends that the current TAC of 9449t remain for 2012".